 Federal grants and loans will be disbursed into student accounts to cover direct educational costs.
-Disbursements in excess of direct costs will be refunded to the student (or parent, in the case of a PLUS loan).
+Disbursements above direct costs will be refunded to the student (or parent, in the case of a PLUS loan).
 Students may elect to have credit balances retained on their account to cover future charges in the same academic year.